adem-m/clean-videostore/README.md

 - AmountComputer

 Each class has its test class.
+The rental vector has been changed to a rental list.
 I removed the original test class and divided its methods in several classes.
 I tried to make methods as short as possible.
 The biggest one is 17 lines long.
 I used STATIC_VARIABLES instead of "magic numbers" to make the code more readable.